moviro-hub/OpenSourceRoutingMachine.jl/README.md

 A thin Julia wrapper for OSRM (Open Source Routing Machine), a high-performance tool for route planning in road networks.

+**Note:** The package is ready for testing, a release is targeted for early 2026.
+The only obvious TODO is fixing the graph module data generation on Windows.
+For this, we need help from someone with Windows command line knowledge.

 ## Modules

 The package structure consists of a core module and service submodules.